busypeoples/busypeoples.github.io/_posts/2014-06-15-testing-d3-with-jasmine.markdown

 ```

-Next, we will add the x and a y axis.
+Next, we will add the x and y axis.

 ```javascript
 that.addAxis = function() {